Political Candidates Should Worry About SOPA

 Bill Keller questions the rejection of Rick Perry by the Tea Party and the Republican Party’s base in the New York Times today:

-In this race, Rick Perry is the Tea Party’s dream candidate, the one remaining ...
+In this race, Rick Perry is the Tea Party’s dream candidate, the one remaining figure ...

 It’s a good sign that the #OccupyWallStreet protesters are already being brilliantly mocked on Twitter.
 Check out the #OccupySesameStreet hashtag: